brentp/peddy/README.md

 Finally, it will create a new file ped files `ceph1463.peddy.ped` that also lists the most useful columns from the `het-check` and `sex-check`.
-Users can **first look at this extended ped file for an overview of likely problems** and then refer to the plots and .csv files for more detailed information.
+Users can **first look at this extended ped file for an overview of likely problems**.

+See [the docs](TODO) for a walk-through and thorough explanation of each plot.

 Speed
 -----